kw7oe/kw7oe.github.io/content/posts/debugging-with-tracing-in-elixir.md

 # Wrap Up

-That's all I'm resharing today.
+That's all I'm _re_ sharing today. `:dbg` can be a bit low level.
+If you prefer s simple to use interface, consider using [`recon_trace`][6] from [`recon`][7].

 One of the benefits of `:dbg` over `recon_trace` is, it's build in.
 There is no need to add any additional dependencies to your codebase.
-However, if you find yourself doing this a lot, especially in a production live system, I'll still highly recommend adding `recon` as your dependencies and use `recon_trace`.
+However, if you find yourself doing this a lot, especially in a live production system, I'll  highly recommend adding `recon` as your dependencies and use `recon_trace` instead.

 `recon` bring it's a lot more tooling than just tracing.
 It also allows you to diagnose your system safely.
 If you are interested into topic like this, might